Understanding FSGS: A Primary Cause of Kidney Disease

 FSGS is estimated to be responsible for 40% of adult nephrotic syndromes and 20% of pediatric nephrotic syndromes.3

-Diagnosis of FSGS
+Diagnosis and Comprehensive Treatment of FSGS

 Management and Treatment of FSGS